HannaBerggren/CLOUDBERRIES/README.md

 - __About Cloudberries__

   - Information about cloudberries, where the berry grows in the world and how you can use it in different ways.
-The health benefits of the cloudberries.
+And some information about the health benefits of the cloudberries.
-  - The user may have the problems that the health properties of the berry can help with.
+  - That readers who have specific health problems that the berries can help heal.

 ![About Cloudberries](./assets/css/images/about.png "about")